 PUBLIC SCHOOL CHOICE ANNOUNCEMENT

 This is a public announcement.
-With some limitations, the Public School Choice law in Arkansas allows students to attend a public school in a district other than the one in which they reside.
-Applications for students in the following counties: Clark, Grant, Hot Spring, Pike, and Saline, (must be made by May 1, 2017, to qualify for provisions under the Arkansas Public School Choice Act of 2015.)
+Public School Choice in Arkansas allows students to attend a public school in a district other than the one in which they reside.
+Applications for students in the following counties: Clark, Grant, Hot Spring, Pike, and Saline, (must be made by May 1, 2019 to qualify for provisions under the Arkansas Public School Choice Act of 2013.)

 The Public School Choice program was established to give parents and students more options with respect to where students attend public school and to enable any student to attend a school in a district in which the student does not reside, subject to the restrictions contained in ARKANSAS PUBLIC SCHOOL CHOICE ACT of 2015.